General Dynamics Griffin

 The General Dynamics Griffin is a series of armored fighting vehicles under development by General Dynamics Land Systems (GDLS) for the United States Army.
-The Griffin is a derivative of ASCOD family of AFVs, which was also designed by GDLS.
+The Griffin is a derivative of ASCOD 2 family of AFVs, which was also designed by GDLS.

 Platform

-Griffin - Technology Demonstrator (TD)
+Griffin Technology Demonstrator

 At AUSA 2016 annual meeting, General Dynamics unveiled 120mm Griffin Technology Demonstrator (TD) as a "conversation starter" for the US Army Mobile Protected Firepower (MPF) program.
 MPF is a light tracked vehicle intended to provide support of large caliber direct fire for Infantry Brigade Combat Team.
-The chassis of Griffin I shown at AUSA is from British Scout SV program (now called Ajax), but it only has six road wheels.
+The chassis of Griffin I shown at AUSA is from British Scout SV program (now called General Dynamics Ajax), but it only has six road wheels.
 The welded aluminum turret is armed with 120mm XM360 lightweight gun which was developed by the Army Research, Development and Engineering Center.
 The XM360 gun was developed as part of the canceled Future Combat Systems (FCS) program.